-Alison Huggins is a Registered Clinical Counsellor located in Kelowna, BC.
-Online counselling via phone or video is available during COVID-19.
+Alison is a Registered Clinical Counsellor providing online counselling and in-person sessions in Kelowna, BC.
 Alison has expertise in anxiety, depression, grief and loss, trauma, and life transitions.
 She also sees couples who are facing challenges in their relationship and communication.
 Alison has over seven years of experience as a mental health professional for various non-profit organizations.

 Alison uses what she describes as a holistic, humanistic, and existential approach to therapy.
 She believes that the quality of a therapeutic relationship is strongly tied to getting good outcomes.
 She sees everyone as unique, and every therapeutic relationship will be as well.
 She draws on different counselling approaches when she sees they can be of help to a client.
 She uses a client-centered and open approach to facilitate growth.
 She is nonjudgmental, compassionate, and honest and supports clients to explore all aspects of their lives and inner worlds.